ZetechUni/python/docs/git-github-setup.md

 - Clone the repository to your local environment, using either git or gh-cli.
 - Create a new file:

-  >Use the following naming convection: {github-username}.txt
+  >Use the following naming convection: README.md
 - Add the following details to the created file:

     >your github username and your github email